m-dwyer/zbook/README.md

 I decided to move back to Arch for a number of reasons, at which point one of the 5.2.x kernels had resolved this bug -- somewhere between 5.2.6 on Fedora, and 5.2.11 on Arch.
 I'm still curious to know where it was, as I'm not very familiar with kernel dev..

+EDIT 02/10/19 -- I suspect this relates to a buggy ACPI implementation.
+The issue occurred again.
+Powering the device off, and performing a hard reset (AC adapter, peripherals, etc unplugged followed by holding the power button for 15 seconds) seems to fix the issue.

 ### Touchpad not working on resume

 When suspending and resuming, the touchpad does not work.
 Workaround: